Gifted and Talented Pathway (GATE)

 The Academic Excellence program aims to develop the 21st Century skills of critical thinking, creativity, communication, persuasion, leadership and entrepreneurship.

-Carey’s GATE pathway provides gifted and talented students with an academic excellence program designed to create an environment where academically able students can be challenged and extended to attain the highest levels of excellence.
+Carey’s GATE pathway provides gifted and talented students with a program designed to challenge and extend them to attain the highest levels of excellence.
 Recipients of this scholarship will have consistently demonstrated an excellent academic standard and potential in a number of areas, particularly in English, Humanities and/or the Arts.

 The integration of these skills in real-world contexts will engage students in collaborative problem solving that will enhance their research, analytical, writing and reasoning skills.
 It is aimed at equipping students to successfully contribute to the rapidly changing and increasingly globalised society in which they live.